 10 common HR pitfalls to avoid

-To succeed in Sweden it is good for you to know the most common HR pitfalls.
+To succeed in Sweden, it is good to know the most common HR pitfalls.
 When you are entering the Swedish market with a newly established company or expanding your business, you will eventually face a point where you need a bigger workforce.
 This means hiring employees.
-Given that your employees are likely to be amongst your biggest assets, it is obviously crucial to succeed in recruitment as well as in employee satisfaction.
+Given that your employees are likely to be amongst your biggest assets, it is crucial to succeed in recruitment as well as in employee satisfaction.
 The employees will play a key role in the future as well as the success of your company going forward.

 Thus, it is important to take some time to familiarize oneself with the local labor regulations and proactively put the essential processes and policies in place right from the beginning.